trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/Xero.md

 ### Handling Multi-Currency in Xero

-When dealing with multi-currency transactions in Xero and exporting reimbursable expenses from Expensify here's what you need to know:
+When dealing with multi-currency transactions in Xero and exporting reimbursable expenses from Ieatta here's what you need to know:

-1. The bill created in Xero will adopt the output currency set in your Expensify Workspace, provided that it's enabled in Xero.
+1. The bill created in Xero will adopt the output currency set in your Ieatta Workspace, provided that it's enabled in Xero.
 2. Your general ledger reports will automatically convert to your home currency in Xero, leveraging the currency exchange rates defined in your Xero settings.
 It ensures everything aligns seamlessly.

 Now, for non-reimbursable expenses, things work slightly differently:

-1. Bank transactions will use the currency specified in your bank account in Xero, regardless of the currency used in Expensify.
+1. Bank transactions will use the currency specified in your bank account in Xero, regardless of the currency used in Ieatta.
 2. If these currencies don't match, no worries!
 We apply a 1:1 exchange rate to make things smooth.
-To ensure a hassle-free experience, just ensure that the output currency in Expensify matches the currency specified in your Xero bank account.
+To ensure a hassle-free experience, just ensure that the output currency in Ieatta matches the currency specified in your Xero bank account.

 ## Tax

 ### Enabling Tax Tracking for Seamless Integration:

 To simplify tax tracking, enable it in your Xero configuration.
-This action will automatically bring all your Xero tax settings into Expensify, turning them into usable Taxes.
+This action will automatically bring all your Xero tax settings into Ieatta, turning them into usable Taxes.

-### After connecting your Xero account with Expensify:
+### After connecting your Xero account with Ieatta:

 1. Head to Settings.
 2. Navigate to Workspaces within your specific group [Workspace Name].